n-wach/protractr/README.md

 2. Run `npm install`

 3. Make changes to the TypeScript source.
-This should be done under the `src` directory.
+This should be done under `scripts` directory.
 Note that the `dist` directory is the product of `browserify` and `tsc`, and you should not directly edit files there.